randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ### Systems of Measure

 The **world is standardized on SI**.
 It is used officially in all countries except three:  Myanmar, Liberia, and the United States.
 [Myanmar and Liberia have made progress toward metrication in recent years](https://en.wikipedia.org/wiki/Metrication).  **Metric is probably safe to use everywhere, except for an American audience**.
 While economics and history are often cited as the reason for not adopting SI in the United States, I don't buy it.
-These factors haven't stopped [the rest of the world, with a combined GDP larger than the U.S.](https://www.visualcapitalist.com/80-trillion-world-economy-one-chart/)
+These haven't stopped [the rest of the world, with a combined GDP larger than the U.S.](https://www.visualcapitalist.com/80-trillion-world-economy-one-chart/)

 Rather, staunch American isolationism is a better explanation.
 The United States is both physically and culturally separated from the world,